Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

 .. warning:: The PyPi authentication is very weak and passwords are transmitted in plain text.
 Don't use any sign in details that you use for important applications as they could be easily intercepted.

-You will be asked a number of questions and then the information you entered in ``setup.py`` will be used as a basis for the page that is created.
+You will be asked a number of questions and then the information you entered in :file:`setup.py` will be used as a basis for the page that is created.

-Now visit ``http://www.python.org/pypi`` to see the new index with your new package listed.
+Now visit http://www.python.org/pypi to see the new index with your new package listed.

 .. note :: A `CheeseShop Tutorial <http://wiki.python.org/moin/CheeseShopTutorial>`_ has been written and `full documentation on setup.py <http://docs.python.org/dist/dist.html>`_ is available from the Python website.
-You can even use `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ in the ``description`` and ``long_description`` areas of ``setup.py`` to add formatting to the pages produced on PyPi (PyPi used to be called "the CheeseShop").
+You can even use `reStructuredText`_ in the ``description`` and ``long_description`` areas of :file:`setup.py` to add formatting to the pages produced on PyPi (PyPi used to be called "the CheeseShop").
 There is also `another tutorial here <http://www.python.org/~jeremy/weblog/030924.html>`_.

 Finally you can sign in to PyPi with the account details you used when you registered your application and upload the eggs you've created.
 If that seems too difficult you can even use this command which should be run for each version of Python supported to upload the eggs for you: